Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Computational hardness of depth parameters

 We next define a graph $G/A$ for a graph $G$ and a linear subspace $A$ of $\FF^{V(G)}$.
 Let $W$ be the subset of vertices of $V(G)$ such that $e_w\in A$ for $w\in W$, and let $F$ be the set of edges $ww'$ of $G$ such that neither $w$ nor $w'$ is contained in $W$ and $A$ contains a vector $e_w+\alpha e_{w'}$ for a non-zero element $\alpha\in\FF$.
-The graph $G/A$ is obtained by deleting all vertices of $W$ and then contracting a maximal acyclic subset of edges contained in $F$ (the remaining edges of $F$ become loops and so get removed).
+The graph $G/A$ is obtained by deleting all vertices of $W$ and then contracting a maximal acyclic subset of edges contained in $F$ (the remaining edges of $F$ become loops and so get removed); note that we use an acyclic subset of edges for contraction so that the resulting graph is well-defined.

 The next lemma relates the number of components of the matroid $M_{\FF}(G)/A$ and the number of components of the graph $G/A$ for a graph $G$ and a linear subspace $A$ of $\FF^{V(G)}$.

 \begin{lemma} Let $G$ be a graph, $\FF$ a field and $A$ a linear subspace of $\FF^{V(G)}$.
 The number of components of $M_{\FF}(G)/A$ is at most the number of components of the graph $G/A$. \end{lemma}